wustl-oncology/immuno_lsf_wdl_compute1/README.md

 ### Set up job groups

 Setting up job groups is not mandatory, but it is a good practice when you are running many jobs for different projects.
 It can be useful when you want to check the jobs status for certain project or kill all jobs for that project.

-Note that if you do not supply a job group with the `bsub -g` argument, a default job group named `/${compute_username}/default` will be created with a low default running job limit will be set.
+Note: if you do not supply a job group with the `bsub -g` argument, a default job group named `/${compute_username}/default` will be created and it has a low default running job limit.
+This may slow the pipeline down.

 For running the immuno pipeline, it is recommended to set two job groups:
 1) `/${compute_username}/2_job` -- This group will have a max job limit of 2 jobs.
 This ensures that if you submit multiple samples at a time, only two samples will run in parallel simultaneously.
-This prevents overwhelming the server as the immuno pipeline is resource intensive.
+This prevents overwhelming the server as the immuno pipeline is resource-intensive.
 2) `/${compute_username}/${project_name}` -- This group will have a max job limit of >80 (as much as you like).
 This group is for jobs running WITHIN each sample (e.g. alignment, variant calling, etc.).
 We want this group to have higher job limits since the pipeline will run several jobs simultaneously for each sample.

-To create job groups, follow the code below:
+To create/modify your job groups, follow the code below:

 ```bash
 # to check existing job groups